 | Note: If you have used any of these budget trekking shoes or other than the ones recommended above, share your experience here:

 Buying trekking shoes is expensive.
-So if you buy a pair, make sure to maintain it well.
-And here are 5 things you must do to keep your trekking sure in good shape after a grueling trek:
+So if you buy a pair, make sure to maintain them well.
+Here are five things you must do to keep your trekking shoes in good shape after a gruelling trek:

 Don’t leave them dirty.
 The accumulation of mud and grime on the upper fabric of the trekking shoes adversely affects the waterproofing.
 This reduces the breathable nature of your boot.
 So, always clean your shoes after a trek to remove dirt residues.